arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 # Explaination

-It's simpler than you think once you wrap your head around the idea of functions that returns function that takes functions as parameters, and the like.
+It's simpler than you think once you wrap your head around the idea of functions that return functions that take functions as parameters.

 Let's start from `Build`: `Build`'s goal is to create our purely-functional version of tuple of integers, so it must get the value of `a` and `b` in input.
 If `Build` could speak, it would say: